Active Tour from Yunnan in China to Laos

 You then take on the most strenuous part of the hike.
 The way leads steeply upward through the dense jungle of northern Laos for about 1.5 hours.
 Arriving at the top you enjoy the magnificent view of the surrounding mountainous landscape of northern Laos.
 From there the way leads downhill to the village of Ban Na Luang, which you reach after another hour of walking.

 The little village of Ban Na Luang is situated on a small river, embedded in the typically forested karst mountains of northern Laos.
 Ban Na Luang is home to the ethnic minorities of the Khamu and Hmong as well as the Lao.
-In the afternoon you can enjoy village life, play with the children of the host family or help the woman of the house preparing the dinner.
+In the afternoon you can enjoy village life, play with the children of the host family or help the host preparing the dinner.
 You spend the night in very simple accommodation with a local family.

 Day 12: HIKING FROM BAN NA LUANG – NONG KHIAW – LUANG PRABANG